Do you wanna speak like an Italian?

 Italian idioms didn’t just rise out of the water to join the ranks of literal phrases and expressions.
 They have origins and provenance, even if native speakers don’t remember them.

-For example, “know the ropes” came from old sailing tradition, as being familiar with the rigging was an essential skill in working a ship.
+For example, “know the ropes” came from old sailing traditions, as being familiar with the rigging was an essential skill in working a ship.

-Italian idioms are little peeks into the history, beliefs, and traditions of the language that they carry.
+Italian idioms are little glances into the history, beliefs, and traditions of the language that they carry.

 The Italian idiom “Capita a fagiolo” (literally, “happens at the bean”), which is an expression used when something happens at exactly the right moment, is reminiscent of a time when the nation’s poor only had beans for meals.
 When you come “at the bean,” you come at a time when food is served.

 And for the hungry peasant, that’s as perfect a time as there is!

 All this being said, why don’t we proceed to the next section and look more closely at some interesting Italian idioms?